immarisabel/expenses-tracker/README.md

 - Transactions
   - add manually
   - delete it
-  - not able to update due to security, prevents any errors
-    - if you wish to edit, better to manually create and delete original
+  - able to edit but not delete for error prevention
   - Able to Auto Categorize transactions according to personal library of strings
 - Savings
   - Able to allocate savings to goals